 Children will model their behaviors and emotional reactions based on the adults around them.
 This helps them develop an understanding of what isn’t and is allowed based on what they’re hearing and seeing, so openly sharing your feelings that it’s okay to feel grief and talk about death is encouraged.

-Leave the Conversation Open to Questionsfuneral homes in Garden Grove, CA
+Leave the Conversation Open to Questions

 Explaining death to a child should be an ongoing experience that will change based on the children’s understanding of death.
 In many cases, the child may need time to process what they’ve heard before being able to find questions to ask, so if they do have a question, be open to it when it arises.